Patch-Level Tokenization with CNN Encoders and Attention for Improved Transformer Time-Series Forecasting: Methodology

 The convolutional neural network is employed as a patch encoder used to transform raw multivariate time-series input into optimized temporal token embeddings.
 A convolutional neural network is employed in the first stage due to its strong inductive bias toward extracting localized and stable patterns, making it well suited for modelling static or slowly varying feature interactions in multivariate time-series data.
 Subsequent token-level self-attention is applied to the patch embeddings produced by the convolutional encoder, enabling interactions across temporal patches during token refinement, extending beyond the local convolutional receptive field \cite{enhancingtransformer}.
 Given an input sequence \(\mathbf X \in \mathbb R^{T\times F}\), where \(T\) is the sequence length and \(F\) is the number of input features, the sequence is first partitioned into non-overlapping fixed length temporal patches \(P\).
 This results in a sequence of \(K=\lfloor T/P \rfloor\) patches, each representing a localized temporal segment of the original series.

 Each patch \(\mathbf X_k\in \mathbb R^{P\times F}\) is processed independently using a shared one-dimensional convolutional encoder.
 Convolutions are applied along the temporal dimension, treating the feature dimension as channels, allowing the network to capture short-term temporal patterns and non-linear interactions among features within each patch.
-Dense connections are employed within the convolutional blocks to preserve intermediate representations and promote feature reuse, enabling both low- and higher-level temporal features to contribute to the final representation.

-Following convolutional processing, learned attention-weighted pooling is applied across the temporal dimension of each patch to obtain a fixed-length vector representation.
-This pooled representation is projected into a \(D\)-dimensional embedding space, producing an initial token embedding for each patch.
+Dense connections are applied within the convolutional blocks of the encoder to preserve intermediate representations and promote future use, enabling the contribution of both low and higher-level temporal features in final representation.
+Following the convolutional processing, a learned attention weighted pooling is applied across the temporal dimension of each patch to obtain a fixed length vector representation.
+This pooled representation is then projected into a \(D\)-dimensional embedding space, thus producing an initial token embedding for each patch.
 To incorporate contextual information across patches, multi-head self-attention is applied to the sequence of token embeddings.
 This allows each token to attend to others, refining the representations by integrating information from neighbouring and distant temporal segments.
 The output of this module is a sequence of optimized temporal token embeddings, which serve as structured inputs for subsequent Transformer-based modelling.